SonnyK33/obsidian/Sources/Algorthmic Trading.md

 	- if z-score = 2 (i.e you're 2 means above standard deviation), should be short 2 units
 - while variance is supposed to be zero, this model assumes variance is simply growing less fast than brownian motion
 - mean should also be fixed, but in practice this may change with changes in corporate policies
+- this can be extended to a portfolio with more than 2 assets - the unit (whose moving average and standard deviation is calculated and turned into a z-score) is the portfolio with appropriate hedge weights
+- ETFs often provide good instruments for trading stationary portfolios
+- mean reversion often benefits from fundamental rationale (e.g. GDX and Gold px cointegrate) versus many momentum strategies
+- ratios may also work if a pair isn't trully cointegrated